microsoft/ConversationLearner-Samples/README.md

   npm run demo-vrapp
   ```

-5. If you're not already, switch to the BLIS web UI in Chrome by loading http://localhost:5050/home.
+5. If you're not already, switch to the Conversation Learner web UI in Chrome by loading http://localhost:5050/home.

 6. Click on "Import tutorials" (only needs to be done once).
-This will take about a minute and will copy the BLIS models for all the tutorials into your BLIS account.
+This will take about a minute and will copy the Conversation Learner models for all the tutorials into your Conversation Learner account.

-7. Click on the demo model in the BLIS UI that corresponds to the demo you started.
+7. Click on the demo model in the Conversation Learner UI that corresponds to the demo you started.

-Source files for the demos are in `blis-bot-01/src/demos`
+Source files for the demos are in `cl-bot-01/src/demos`

 ## VSCode

-In VSCode, there are run configurations for each demo, and for the "Empty bot" in ``blis-bot-01/src/app.ts``.
-Open the `blis-bot-01` folder in VSCode.
+In VSCode, there are run configurations for each demo, and for the "Empty bot" in ``cl-bot-01/src/app.ts``.
+Open the `cl-bot-01` folder in VSCode.

 ## Advanced configuration